Phoenix3214/snake/README.txt

 	The code has not been touched for two years, and will never be updated.

 The end goal is to develop an algorithm that will beat the snake game everytime.
+	(Probably with A*)

 The restrictions to the algorithm are similar to a humans, in the sense that the information given to it is limited.
 Only including:

-	* A two dimensional array of objects representing the squares of the game, with a boolean named 'taken' representing whether there is a snake in that tile.
+	* A two dimensional array of objects representing the squares of the game, each has a boolean named 'taken' representing whether there is a snake in that tile.
 	* A one dimensional array of objects representing the segments of the snake, in order from tail to head, each containing an 'x' and 'y' property.
 	* A 'point' object named 'apple' representing the location of the apple,